gregdek/factoryman/NOTES.md

     * w.id is the count of the worker.
     * w.x is the x position of the worker on the map [0..9], changed by the "move" command.
 Can overlap
     * w.y is the y position of the worker on the map [0..9], changed by the "move" command.
+    * w.dx is the xpos of the intended destination of the worker.
+    * w.dy is the ypos of the intended destination of the worker.
     * w.c is the cart the worker is attached to, if any, changed by the "attach" or "detach" command.
 See *Cart* for details.
     * w.m is the machine the worker is attached to, if any, changed by the "attach" or "detach" command.
 See *Machine* for details.
     * Workers cannot share coordinates with other W.